Mycomembranes/Snapdragon-Elite-Qualcomm-Adreno-X1-85-GPU-enabled-Deep-Learning/README.md

-# OperonFold Native D3D12 Compute Backend
+#  Native D3D12 Compute Backend for ultimate use in Protein Folding

 ## Overview